-This Singapore itinerary is a guest post by Antoine.
+This Singapore itinerary is authored by Antoine.

 There’s nowhere in the world quite like Singapore.
 With a distinct mix of Asian and European cultures – which is a product of the city being a melting pot of cultures for centuries – Singapore is thriving with all walks of life.

 In Singapore, you can find Buddhist temples, Muslim mosques and Christian churches in walking distance from each other, along with cuisines and products from all over the world.
 Singapore has an intriguing past and a glittering future; it is a city very much alive and excited for what’s to come.

 If you have 4 days in Singapore, you’ll be able to make the most out of the city with this Singapore itinerary.
 4 days is a great amount of time to enjoy the city’s main attractions and experience some off the beaten path things to do, sample some of Singapore’s best cuisine and relish in unique Singaporean culture.